fangyi99/local-study-spots/README.md

 ## Usage

-The following section shows how to build an interactive map in React using Mapbox. <br>
+The following section shows how to create an autocomplete location search box using the Mapbox Geocoding API. <br>
 You can [create a free account](https://account.mapbox.com/) and [get your first access token](https://docs.mapbox.com/help/getting-started/access-tokens/) to begin building with Mapbox now.

 First, create a new .env file and add the following API key inside.